ps5-payload-dev/ftpsrv/README.md

 ## Building for GNU/Linux systems
-Assuming you have a compiler toolchain installed on your GNU/Linux system, the FTP server can be compiled using the following two commands:
+Assuming you have a compiler toolchain installed on your GNU/Linux system, the FTP server can be compiled using the following command:
 ```console
 john@localhost:ftpsrv$ make -f Makefile.posix
 ```